Application Process and Questions

 Yes.
 Most of our introductory studio and art history courses are open to non-majors.
 Some prerequisite requirements may apply.
 See the Course Catalog for more information.

 As a new student, your first year will depend on your major, whether you are a freshman direct from high school or a transfer student, whether you are enrolled part-time or full-time, and whether you are bringing in previous credit (AP, dual-enrollment, CCP, transfer credit…).
-For a new full-time non-Art History School of Art major enrolled full-time, for a typical first year, a student is enrolled in approximately 15 to 16 credit hours per semester (about 5 courses), which typically includes two Art Foundations courses and three general studies courses the first semester.
-For the second semester, a student typically completes the last Art Foundations course and takes one or two additional art courses and several general studies courses.
+For a new full-time non-Art History School of Art major a typical first year means approximately 15 to 16 credit hours per semester (about 5 courses), which typically includes two Art Foundations courses and three general studies courses the first semester.
+For the second semester, a student typically completes the last Art Foundations course and takes one or two additional art courses and two or three general studies courses.

 Most studio courses meet twice per week for 2 hours and 20 minutes per class session.
 Most class sessions include lecture, studio/work time, and/or critiques.